 - Before any adjustments are made the air filter should be clean and the cylinder cover fitted.
 Adjusting the carburettor while a dirty air filter is in use will result in a leaner mixture next time the filter is cleaned.
-This can give rise to serious engine damage. - Do not attempt to adjust the L and H jets beyond either stop as this could cause damage. - Now start the machine according to the starting instructions and let it warm up for 10 minutes.
-CAUTION!
-If the chain rotates while idling the Tscrew must be turned anti-clockwise until the chain stops. - Place the machine on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.
+This can give rise to serious engine damage. - Do not attempt to adjust the L and H jets beyond either stop as this could damage the engine. - Now start the machine according to the starting instructions and let it warm up for 10 minutes. - Place the machine on a flat surface so that the bar points away from you and so that the bar and chain do not come into contact with the surface or other objects.